23gccc/CISC101-Group--TravelPlanner/modules/03_feasibility_guardrails.md

 4. **Weather Swap**

-   - If rain or cold season likely → make sure at least one indoor activity replaces outdoor ones.
+   - If rain or cold season likely → replace at least one outdoor activity with an indoor alternative and include at least one indoor backup option per day in case weather worsens unexpectedly.

 5. **Time Overrun**

    - If total planned time > available hours → shorten lunch or pick a nearer stop.